Chand Baori: Architecture

 Chand Baori is considered to be one of the oldest surviving step wells in the country.
-On three sides, it has 3500 steps cascading 13 stories deep into a massive tank at the bottom.
+On three sides, It has 3,500 steps cascading 13 storeys deep into a massive tank at the bottom.
 The fourth side has pillared corridors at many levels.
 Of interest here is its exquisite diamond-setting geometry of the cascading steps on three sides and the image of Sheshasayee Vishnu reclining on the serpent Ananta.
 This baori or stepwell has been constructed in an upside-down pyramid-style.
 The classical Indian texts on architecture (Vastu) like Aparajitapriccha or Vishvakarma's Vastushastra call this design a vijay vapi.
 The baori has double flights of steps on each of its ten landings on all three sides.
 On the fourth side, to the north, is a pillared corridor of many stories.
 This wall at the north contains two projected offsets to house a niche in each of them.
 These two niches serve as shrines, the right one houses the deity Ganesha while the left one has an image of Mahishasuramardini.
 The Ganesha shrine is crowned with chaitya having a female dancer and her attendant carved over it.
 There are many other dancing figures and attendants carved around this structure.
 On the upper section, carvings depicting Uma-Maheshwara and Simhavahini Durga can be seen in small modifications, repairs, and reconstructions since its construction as it was in continuous use till the late medieval period.
 The ancient stepwell underwent many changes for both beautification and better utility.
 A pillared verandah on all four sides seems to be a later addition.
 There is also a small room, Anderi Ujala, which was a spot to draw water with some traditional pulley-like equipment.
 Legend also says that a tunnel connected Abhaneri to Dausa.